popdotco/winston/README.md

 ## Status

-Winston is *pre-alpha* and in *active development*.
+Winston is *alpha* and in *active development*.
 You can contribute, but it's not ready for showtime.
-In fact, it's not even bug free at this point and is undergoing heavy development and testing.

 # About